peka80/peka80/README.md

   - Experienced in Agile and Scrum environments

-- 📫 You can reach me on my Telegram: https://t.me/peka80
+📫 You can reach me on my Telegram: https://t.me/peka80 or 📧 *petar.dragovic@gmail.com*
 <!-- 💞️ I’m looking to collaborate on -->

 <!---